Credit Cards 101: How Money Gets from a Client’s Card into Your Bank Account

 There you have it.
 Now you understand the apparent “magic” that happens each time a client pays by credit or debit.
 The best part is, with a great payment solution, you don’t need to worry about these logistics, and what appears to happen magically is systematic and automated, so you can focus on running your business.

-To learn more about the online payment solution designed specifically for CPA firms like yours, download the CPACharge brochure.
+To learn more about the online payment solution designed specifically for CPA firms like yours, download the CPACharge Solution Guide.